eunkjm/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](indexCode.jpg)

-When the input text file contianed a link that misses any of the OpenBracket, ClosedBracket, OpenParentheses and ClosedParentheses, IndexOutofBound exception occurred.
+When the input text file contianed a link that misses any of the OpenBracket, ClosedBracket, OpenParenthesis and ClosedParenthesis, IndexOutofBound exception occurred.
 By implementing if statement that checks whether the four exist or not, we fixed the bug so the code would break the while loop if any of them are missing.
 Then, an empty list "[]" is printed as the output.

 **2nd fix:**

 ![image](invalidBug.jpg)
 [input: test-file3](https://github.com/eunkjm/markdown-parse/blob/main/test-file3.md)

 ![image](invalidCode.jpg)

-Before the fix, the code didn't recognized an invalid format of the url and printed it out in the list.
+Before the fix, the code didn't recognize an invalid format of the url and printed it out in the list.
-We implimented if statement to check if the ClosedBracket and the OpenParentheses is next to each other.
+We implimented if statement to check if the ClosedBracket and the OpenParenthesis are next to each other.
 If not, the while loop breaks and an empty list "[]" is printed as the output.

 **3rd fix**